KromDaniel/jonson/README.md

 ### Convertors

-Convertors are group of methods that converts the JSON object without changing it
+Convertors is a group of methods that converts the JSON object without changing it

 ##### Methods